kieviceb/TERRENATOR-WRO-2024/README.md

 https://github.com/ZHomeSlice/Simple_MPU6050
 https://github.com/ZHomeSlice/Simple_Wire

-And if you don't know how to install it, you need to watch this video, (it's in spanish)
+And if you don't know how to install it, you need to watch this video, (it's in spanish):